Nikhil-1426/County.Z.AI/README.md

    - Handles backend processes for trip analysis, health profiling, and REST API calls, ensuring seamless communication between the app and AI services.
 3. **Render:**
    - Used for deploying the Flask backend, providing a scalable and reliable cloud platform to host the API, ensuring seamless access and performance for users worldwide.
+4. **Firebase Authentication:**
+   - Provides secure user sign-up and login functionality to enable personalized access and manage individual detection histories.
+5. **Firebase Firestore/Storage:**
+   - Stores detection results such as pipe counts and timestamps, allowing users to access and review their previous image processing history within the app.

 ## About the Company